hyperledger-archives/iroha/docs/source/guides/configuration.rst

   next peer.
 Optimal value depends heavily on the amount of Iroha peers in the network (higher amount of nodes requires longer ``vote_delay``).
 We recommend to start with 100-1000 milliseconds.
-- ``load_delay`` is a waiting time in milliseconds before loading committed block from next peer.
-We recommend setting this number the same value as ``proposal_delay`` or even higher.
 - ``mst_enable`` enables or disables multisignature transaction support in Iroha.
 We recommend setting this parameter to ``false`` at the moment until you really need it.